 Trout fishing lures are a must for any trout fishing expedition.
 Bringing the right lures could make a difference in how your fishing trip will turn out to be.
-There is a wide array of such lures that one can find in the market and they come in various kinds, shapes, sizes, colors, and weight.
+There is a wide array of such lures that one can find in the market and they come in various kinds, shapes, sizes, colors.
+Weight.

 For a novice trout fisher, the variety of trout fishing lures available can be confusing especially if one has to choose which of them to bring on a fishing trip.
-Even seasoned trout fishermen could not readily decide which lure is best for a particular situation.
+Even seasoned trout fishermen couldn't readily decide which lure is best for a particular situation.

-The kind of trout and the kind of bait that would entice them, the area where you are planning to fish, and your fishing activity are but some of the considerations that you should bear in mind when choosing a lure.
-There are also other factors worthy of consideration like water temperature, sunlight, and water clarity.
+The kind of trout and the kind of bait that'd entice them, the area where you're planning to fish.
+Your fishing activity are but some of the considerations that you should bear in mind when choosing a lure.
+There are also other factors worthy of consideration like water temperature, sunlight.
+Water clarity.
 For example, avoid using shiny lures when fishing on a sunny day because their reflection will repel trout.

-The kind of lures you should choose are those that look like the trout’s natural prey as they are more likely to respond to these.
-The resemblance must not only be in colors and appearance but also in size and weight.
-Many also recommend the use of live baits like minnows, water worms, and night-crawlers.
+The kind of lures you should choose are those that look like the trout’s natural prey as they're more likely to respond to these.
+The resemblance mustn't only be in colors and appearance but also in size and weight.
+Many also recommend the use of live baits like minnows, water worms.
+Night-crawlers.
 Some even swear on the effectiveness of baits like mallows and sweet corn kernels.
 These can be cast for dead drift or you can choose to use them as subsurface streamers.

-Spinners, jigs, and spoons are some of the trout fishing lures commonly used by trout fishers.
+Spinners, jigs.
+Spoons are some of the trout fishing lures commonly used by trout fishers.
 To catch steel-head and rainbow trout, many use spinners because its movements are very similar to the movement of the trout’s usual prey.
 Spoons also imitate the movement of small bait fish so trout are also attracted to these.
 Jigs, on the other hand, are also handy but they must be used with caution as they can easily get tangled.

 The rooster tail is also another common lure used by trout fishermen.
 Since its movement resembles that of a minnow’s, which is a common food for trout, using this also brings good results.
 The mini stick-bait is also another lure that looks like a minnow.
 It also resembles a fingerling trout.

 There are also lures that are best used for particular seasons.
-In spring when trout are still a little lazy and are still at the bottom of the body of water, the kind of lure that is suitable for this circumstance is one that is not very heavy yet not very light.
-It should not be heavy enough to be caught in the rocks and plants at the bottom but it must also be not too light for it to reach the trout.
+In spring when trout are still a little lazy and are still at the bottom of the body of water, the kind of lure that's suitable for this circumstance is one that isn't very heavy yet not very light.
+It shouldn't be heavy enough to be caught in the rocks and plants at the bottom but it must also be not too light for it to reach the trout.
 A spinner and worm rigs are best used when there is a lot of runoff.

 Spinners are what many people use when trying to hook a rainbow trout in spring time.
 Streamlined spoon lures, on the other hand, are best used when fishing in a lake for brown trout.
-They should not be heavier than ¼ oz.
-Moreover, a spinning rod with weighted minnow plugs is best to use when fishing in deep pools, lakes, rivers, and estuaries.
+They shouldn't be heavier than ¼ oz.
+Moreover, a spinning rod with weighted minnow plugs is best to use when fishing in deep pools, lakes, rivers.
+Estuaries.

 There are a lot of matters to consider if you want to choose the right lure for a specific situation.
-But then, it will always be a good idea to bring a number of lures of various kinds as they could come in handy when trout fishing.
-To be able to catch a trout, you would need to have the right lure at the right time and at the right place.
+But then, it'll always be a good idea to bring a number of lures of various kinds as they could come in handy when trout fishing.
+To be able to catch a trout, you'd need to have the right lure at the right time and at the right place.